MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

 A MAC should cover the entire document to which it is applied (other than the MAC container itself).
 As with digital signatures, coverage is indicated by the associated **ByteRange**.
 When receiving a document with a MAC, it's very important to check the **ByteRange**: if the covered region is too small, unauthorised changes could still lurk in the "unprotected" regions.
 Processors incrementally updating a document are also expected to update the MAC (including the coverage range).

 This presents a problem: what to do when one receives a document with a "stale" MAC (i.e. a MAC that doesn't cover the full document anymore).
-That could be the result of a malicious edit, but also due to a authorised change by a tool that doesn't implement [@pdfmac].
+That could be the result of a malicious edit, but also due to an authorised change by a tool that doesn't implement [@pdfmac].

 Again, this one boils down to choosing compatibility vs. security, and there's no easy answer.
 Personally, I would write my implementation to reject such documents by default.